chtzvt/PyEdsby/README.md

   - Write a script that forwards Edsby direct messages to your phone,
   - And so much more!

+More cool projects using PyEdsby include:
+  - [drEdsby](https://github.com/SethDamiani/drEdsby), a complete redesign of the Edsby frontend
+  - [PyEdsby-CLI](https://github.com/SethDamiani/PyEdsby-CLI), a command-line interface for Edsby

 The only limits are your imagination.
 If you make something cool, let me know!

 Best of luck, and enjoy!
 [Pull requests](https://github.com/ctrezevant/PyEdsby/pull/new/master) are always welcome:)